 Think calcium is all you need for strong bones?
 Think again.
 While we need calcium for strong bones, there are two additional supplements you may be missing: collagen and vitamin D. That’s right!
+There are a lot of collagen bone health benefits.
 Collagen actually makes up 90% of our organic bone mass; it is essential for bone strength and protects against bone fractures and injury.
 If you’re not getting enough collagen in your daily diet, collagen supplementation may be critical.
 Ensuring you’re getting three of these necessary components is vital for long term bone health.

 Calcium often receives all the praise for its role in bone strength, but in reality, it’s only one key element we need to ensure that our bones stay strong and healthy.
 Besides calcium, both collagen and vitamin D are crucial building blocks of our bones.
+Vitamin D and collagen and bone health are related.
 And most importantly, these three supplements work together to build, sustain and protect our bones over the course of our lifetime.

 Why Calcium Isn’t Enough

 Calcium is an important component of our long term bone health, as it embeds within the collagen matrix to provide strength and stiffness of our bones.
 In the past, scientists believed that the loss of bone mineral density, or calcium, was the primary cause of increased fracture risk as we age.
 However, more recent studies have shown that in addition to low bone mineral density, there is another factor that can lead to increased bone fracture risk: that is not having enough collagen levels in your bones.